At a Glance

 - Come back in about 3 to 4 weeks and sow more seeds as long as your temps are still nice and cool.
 That way, you'll have a more continuous supply of fresh cilantro.

-If you really want to start cilantro by seed indoors, use biodegradable pots instead of seed starting trays so that you can plant the pot in the garden and minimize root disturbance.
+If you really want to start cilantro plants by seed indoors, use biodegradable pots instead of seed starting trays so that you can plant the pot in the garden and minimize root disturbance.
 Start seeds about 6 to 8 weeks before transplanting them outdoors.
-Make sure to harden you cilantro seedlings off before moving them to the garden.
+Make sure to harden your cilantro seedlings off before moving them to the garden.

 How to Take Care of Your Cilantro Plants